-AND GETTING IT TO A WILDLIFE RESCUE ASAP
+AND GET IT TO A WILDLIFE RESCUE ASAP

-REMEMBER, a donation is NOT compulsory, but the creature you bring in may need weeks, if not months of specialist care, medicines and foods, so please make a donation if you possibly can.
+REMEMBER, a donation to our wildlife rescue is NOT compulsory, but the creature you bring in may need weeks, if not months of specialist care, medicines and foods, so please make a donation if you possibly can.
 It really does make a difference.

-The Spring Orphan season has started early due to the mild winter and the Rescue is now like a revolving door
+The Spring Orphan season started early this year due to the mild winter and the Rescue is now like a revolving door

 May 2014 and we have had one Tawny Owl baby after another admitted into Rescue.
 We currently have six